Rey Langit: Journalistic career

 Rey Langit went on to join the media, becoming a radio announcer, anchorman, and commentator.
-His public service programs have helped ease the plights of many suffering Filipinos, including OCWs (Overseas Contract Workers who are now referred to as OFWs -Overseas Filipino Workers) and their families.
-He became the link of the ordinary Filipino to the government and its agencies in solving their problems.
-Because of his steadfast and unwavering efforts to help those in need through his public service programs and activities, he has received various commendations, honors, awards and recognitions both local and international groups and entities under his belt.
+His public service programs addressed the concerns of Filipinos, including OCWs (Overseas Contract Workers, now referred to as OFWs - Overseas Filipino Workers) and their families.
+He served as a point of contact between ordinary Filipinos and the government and its agencies in resolving their concerns.
+He has received commendations, honors, awards and recognitions from both local and international groups and entities in recognition of his public service programs and activities.

 Known for his unique and unmistakable booming voice, Pareng Rey or Sky, has been on the air for more than four decades.
 Millions of Filipinos start their day listening to Pareng Rey on the radio as he informs them of the current events and pressing issues that affect their lives.
 During the People Power Revolution that installed Cory Aquino into power in 1986, Langit was continuously on the air for two days.
 Other radio stations had stopped broadcasting midway into the revolt, but Langit refused to be silenced.
 His voice became the only resource for millions of Filipinos who wanted to know what was going on in the country's capital.
 He reported on troop movements all over the city, and as ordinary citizens began walking out of their homes, and gathering on the streets to keep vigil and form human barricades.
 Langit first used the term "People Power", which went on to become the popular term used for the first peaceful revolution.
 In 1989, with the Aquino Administration far from being stable, Langit once more became the voice that the Filipino masses listened to as he courageously reported on what became a series of coup d'état attempt to overthrow the Aquino administration.
 Pareng Rey Langit was awarded the prestigious "Radio Broadcast Journalist of the Year" award given by the Rotary Club of Manila the following year.
 In 2004, Langit was once more named "Radio Broadcast Journalist of the Year" by the Rotary Club of Manila for his outstanding achievements in public service through broadcast media and his exceptional and in- depth reports on relevant and important issues.
 He was cited for his dedication to helping overseas Filipino workers through his various TV and radio programs.